🌸

 • Founded in 1811 by Pierre-Nicolas Perrier and Rose Adélaide Jouët in Épernay

-• Produced the first recorded brut Champagne, Cuvée K, in 1846
+• The maison dates its first brut-style Champagne, Cuvée K, to 1846

 • Awarded a Royal Warrant by Queen Victoria in 1861